ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.02/+article.md

 ---
 date: "2021-03-01"
-title: Monthly Digest - February 2021
+title: Harvest • February 2021
 ---

-Hey folks, welcome back to our monthly digest!
+Hey folks, welcome back to the Harvest!
 February's short month caught me off guard, even then it's been a month already.
 As always, feel free to skip ahead to your preferred content by using the quick links provided above to jump to your the section.
 I got a lot of interesting stuff to share even with the short month.

 ## Article of the month